 Breakup of Product Costs

 - Direct materials: Represents the cost of the materials that can be identified directly with the product at reasonable cost.
-For example, cost of paper in newspaper printing, cost of
+For example, cost of paper in newspaper printing, etc.

 - Direct labor: Represents the cost of the labor time spent on that product, for example cost of the time spent by a petroleum engineer on an oil rig, etc.

-- Manufacturing overhead: Represents all production costs except those for direct labor and direct materials, for example the cost of an accountant's time in an organization, depreciation on equipment, electricity, fuel, etc.
+- Manufacturing overhead costs: Represents all production costs except those for direct labor and direct materials, for example the cost of an accountant's time in an organization, depreciation on equipment, electricity, fuel, etc.

 The product costs that can be specifically identified with each unit of a product are called direct product costs.
 Whereas those which cannot be traced to a specific unit are indirect product costs.
 Thus direct material cost and direct labor cost are direct product costs whereas manufacturing overhead cost is indirect product cost.